UWIDDS Office Phone

 Seattle, WA 98195-6365

-The UWIDDS program will begin accepting applications on April 16, 2014 and close on July 5, 2014.
-All candidates should submit an application through the Centralized Application for Advanced Placement for International Dentists (CAAPID) which is run by ADEA.
-The application cycle begins in March 18, 2014 – OPEN NOW.
+The UWIDDS program will begin accepting applications on April 1, 2015 and close on July 3, 2015.
+All candidates must submit an application through the Centralized Application for Advanced Placement for International Dentists (CAAPID) which is run by ADEA.
 More information regarding CAAPID can be found on the ADEA website – CAAPID Website.

 Applications are reviewed on a first-come, first-served basis.
 It is strongly suggested that applicants complete the CAAPID application as early as possible to remain competitive.
 Qualified candidates will be issued a secondary application directly from the UWIDDS program.
-Bench testing and Interview sessions will be conducted between July 2014 and September 2014.
-Applicants selected for interview will be notified as early as possible to accommodate ease in travel scheduling.
+Bench testing and Interview sessions will be conducted between July 2015 and September 2015.
+Applicants selected for an interview will be notified as early as possible to accommodate ease in travel scheduling.

-Please send the following supporting documentation in envelope clearly marked with the candidates CAAPID number, name, current address, email and phone number.
-Notarized copy of Dental Degree, fees, two 2×2 passport sized recent photos, NBDE, and TOEFL reports must come directly from the issuing authorities (see below).
+Upon submission of the CAAPID application, please send the following supporting documentation in an envelope clearly marked with the candidates CAAPID number, name, current address, email and phone number: 1) Notarized copy of Dental Degree, 2) Appropriate fees, 3) Two 2×2 passport sized recent photos, 4) NBDE, 5) and TOEFL reports must come directly from the issuing authorities (see below).

-2. APPLICATION FEE A $150 non-refundable application fee, should be submitted directly to the UWIDDS program, upon notification from CAAPID, that your application is complete in their system.
+2. APPLICATION FEE A $150 non-refundable application fee, should be submitted directly to the UWIDDS program with your supporting documentation.
 The fee should be in the form of a cashier’s check or money order only.
 NO personal checks will be accepted.
 Please clearly write your name and/or CAAPID number on your payment.

 3. PERSONAL STATEMENT AND DENTAL EXPERIENCE Please provide dental education experiences, dental related activities, and professional goals as part of the CAAPID application.

-4. DENTAL DEGREE A notarized copy of the foreign dental degree of the applicant must be submitted directly to the UWIDDS office.
+4. DENTAL DEGREE A notarized copy of the foreign dental degree of the applicant must be submitted directly to the UWIDDS office with your supporting documentation.
 If in a language other than English the dental degree must be accompanied by a notarized translation from a bona fide U.S. translator.

-5. OFFICIAL COURSE-BY-COURSE DENTAL SCHOOL TRANSCRIPT EVALUATION Only an original Educational Credential Evaluators (ECE) course-by-course evaluation of the applicant’s dental school transcript will be accepted.
-Please make sure the document submitted is “Course-by Course Evaluation” and is issued directly to CAAPID office from ECE.
-A minimum U.S. GPA of 2.5 or above is required of all applicants.
+5. OFFICIAL COURSE-BY-COURSE DENTAL SCHOOL TRANSCRIPT EVALUATION An original Educational Credential Evaluators (ECE) or (WES) course-by-course evaluation of the applicant’s dental school transcript will be accepted.
+Please make sure the document submitted is “Course-by Course Evaluation” and is issued directly to CAAPID from the evaluating agencies office.
+GPA’s of 2.8 or above are highly recommended for competitive applications.

-7. NATIONAL BOARD DENTAL EXAMINATION (NBDE)- PART I An original score report of the applicant’s NBDE – Part I must be submitted directly to the UWIDDS office from the American Dental Association, after submitting the CAAPID application.
+7. NATIONAL BOARD DENTAL EXAMINATION (NBDE)- PART I and PART 2 Original score reports of the applicant’s NBDE – Part I and Part 2 must be submitted directly to the UWIDDS office from the American Dental Association, after submitting the CAAPID application.
 No photocopies or faxed copies will be accepted.
 A passing score is required for consideration.
-The NBDE Part I scores submitted must be earned within the past three years.
+The NBDE scores submitted must be earned within the past three years, and must be received prior to the closing deadline for consideration.

 8. TEST OF ENGLISH AS A FOREIGN LANGUAGE (TOEFL) Proficiency in English is necessary for graduate study at the University of Washington.
 Therefore, every applicant whose native language is not English must demonstrate English proficiency.
 No waivers of this English proficiency preference may be given.
 Internet based TOEFLibt scores may be submitted directly to CAAPID.
 Official score reports may be requested as part of the secondary application process.